PeterMarshall29/book1/jupyternotebooks/numeric_data_types.md

 For example, 65.43 e−21 is not a floating-point literal but rather four separate lexical tokens (causing a syntax error):
 65.43 e − 21

-`Float` and `double` are both used for {term}`floating point numbers` - "double" denoting double precision (twice as many bits equired for their reprentation in binary).
+`Float` and `double` are both used for {term}`floating-point numbers` - "double" denoting double precision (twice as many bits equired for their reprentation in binary).

 ## Scientific Notation